Carenkyalo/phase-1-project-/README.md

   - aviation_accident_data.csv (or other relevant files)

 ## Key Points
-- The analysis will address missing values, data aggregation, and visualization techniques to support data-driven decision-making.
+- The analysis will address missing values,duplicates, data aggregation, and visualization techniques to support data-driven decision-making.
 - The final deliverable will include three concrete business recommendations based on the findings from the data analysis.
 - Emphasis will be placed on effectively communicating the results and insights to stakeholders, particularly the head of the aviation division.

 ## Methodology
 1. *Data Cleaning*
-   - Description of how missing values were handled.
-   - Any transformations applied to the dataset.
+   - standardized the column names.
+   - identified the relevant columns for analysis
+   - filled/replaced null values in the relevant columns
+   - converted event date to datetime format
+   - filtered yer=ar from event date and converted it to numeric type of data

 2. *Data Analysis*
-   - Overview of the analysis performed, including any statistical methods or models used.
-   - Key metrics calculated (e.g., survivability rates, accident frequencies).
+   - Time Trends: Analyze accident trends over time to identify safer periods of operation
+   - Accident Frequency Analysis: Evaluate accident rates per aircraft make
+   - Severity Analysis: Assess the severity of accidents across different makes
+   - accident rates depending on weather condition

 3. *Data Visualization*
-   - Types of visualizations created (e.g., bar charts, line graphs).
+   Interactive dashboard presenting the findings. key visualizations include:
+   -Accident frequency by aircraft make (bar chart) -Trends of accidents over time(line graph)
-   - Tools used for visualization (e.g., Tableau, Matplotlib).
+   Tools used for visualization (e.g., Tableau, Matplotlib).

 ## Recommendations
-1. *Recommendation 1*: Description of the first actionable insight based on the analysis.
-2. *Recommendation 2*: Description of the second actionable insight based on the analysis.
-3. *Recommendation 3*: Description of the third actionable insight based on the analysis.
+1. *Recommendation 1*: we shoud invest in the aviation industry since the number of accidents have reduced with a high percentage in the recent years
+2. *Recommendation 2*: The personal flights are the most affected sector in the aviation industry therefore we don't recomment it but rather we can invest in business flights they are not affected more than the personal flights
+3. *Recommendation 3*: Cessa make seems to have caused more accidents thus we can recommend makes like Hughes or Boeing to be used since they cause few accidents

 ## Conclusion
-- Summary of the project’s findings and their implications for the company's aviation strategy.
-- Importance of data-driven decision-making in entering the aviation industry.
+This project delivers a comprehensive risk analysis to support the company’s aviation expansion strategy.
+It will provide crucial insights into aircraft safety, allowing for well-informed decision-making about which aircraft models to invest in.

 ## Contact Information
-- *Author*: Your Name
+- *Author*: Caren Kyalo
-- *Email*: Your Email Address
+- *Email*: caren.kkyalo@gmail.com